-- 1. The following sites, as shown on Map 7, are designated as Local Green Spaces:

-- 1. Dereham Road / Howes Lane
+- 1. The following sites, as shown on Map 7, are designated as Local Green Spaces: - 1.
+Mattishall Community Woodland - 2.
+Land off Back Lane - 3.
+School Playing Field (designated as LGS in 2017 as part of the MNP1) - 4.
+South and west of Ivy Way - 2.
+Development proposals on the identified Local Green Spaces will not be supported other than in very special circumstances.

-- 2. Mattishall Community Woodland

-- 3. Land off Back Lane

-- 4. Rayner's Way / Dereham Road

-- 5. Thynne's Lane

-- 6. School Playing Field (designated as LGS in 2017 as part of the MNP1)

-- 7. South of Norwich Road

-- 8. North of Norwich Road

-- 9. South and west of Ivy Way

-- 2. Development on these sites will not be acceptable other than in very special circumstances in line with national policy, or where it will enhance the function of the space without compromising the principal function of the space as a Local Green Space.